Some of the Best Ever Beauty Advice You Need to Know

 And sadly since my hair is both enormous and pretty much untameable, if I ever try to go too natural I definitely end up falling into the second camp.

-Luckily though my favourite beauty YouTuber, Allana Davison, has some great advice for toeing the line between natural beauty and the I-haven’t-brushed-my-hair-in-three-days look…She says if you’re going low key, choose between your hair or your makeup.
+But my favourite beauty YouTuber, Allana Davison, has some great advice for toeing the line between natural beauty and the I-haven’t-brushed-my-hair-in-three-days look…She says if you’re going low-key, choose between your hair or your makeup.

-Yes, in the same way that your mum used to say “legs or cleavage-not both!” as you left the house, Allana recommends straightening, curling, or otherwise styling hair if you’re going to be going makeup free.
-Whereas on days when you’re scraping your hair up into a bun she suggests making sure to at least add in a tiny bit of concealer under the eyes or even a tinted lip balm (for a quick two-minute makeup routine take a look at mine here).
+Yes, in the same way that you get told “legs or cleavage-not both!” when you’re a teenager (so judgemental), Allana recommends straightening, curling, or otherwise styling hair if you’re going to be going makeup free.
+Whereas on days when you’re scraping your hair up into a bun, she suggests making sure to at least add in a tiny bit of concealer under the eyes, as well as something like a tinted lip balm (for a quick two-minute makeup routine take a look at mine here).

 I actually really like this advice since it stays true to my general natural beauty ethos but adds in *just* enough effort that I don’t feel too grungy.
 It’s also definitely saved me on more than one occasion when I’ve just popped out quickly to pick up milk/tea/snacks and ended up bumping into *everyone I’ve ever met in my life*.